ssktanaka/coffeeFilter/README.md

 Roasted Ground
 ====================

 This repository contains files and assets for a coffee company called Roasted Ground.
-The full digital product package includes brand identity work, mobile and desktop website designs, and an interactive prototype.
+The full digital product package includes brand identity work, mobile and desktop website designs, and an interactive prototype in HTML, CSS, and Javascript.

 ### Overview of Work